Iran defies Trump's wrath with retaliatory missile attacks

-Iran's defiant volley of ballistic missile attacks on Iraqi bases hosting American forces significantly quickened a cycle of escalation that threatens to erupt into a full blown war with the United States.
+Iran's defiant volley of ballistic missile attacks on Iraqi bases hosting American forces left President Donald Trump with a fateful choice before he addresses the nation Wednesday morning.

-In effect, Iran called President Donald Trump's bluff, dismissing his warnings that it should not respond to his own massively provocative move of killing the Islamic Republic's top general.

-Iran's attack appeared to shatter the talking points of Trump's political allies that his targeted strike against Qasem Soleimani had reestablished deterrence.
-Far from stopping a war as Trump promised, last week's attack may have started one.
+Does he make good on his prior warnings of a heavy response to Tehran's reprisals for his own massively provocative killing of its top general Qasem Soleimani?
+Or does he accept a possible signal from the regime that the limited nature of its own action shows it wants de-escalation, at least on the conventional battlefield?

+Trump's decision might come down to which trait of his personality the President chooses to indulge.

 If neither side blinks, America could be on the brink of its first hot war with revolutionary Iran after 40 simmering years of proxy conflicts, bitter rhetoric and short-lived diplomatic thaws.

+Secretary of State Mike Pompeo will be briefed along those lines on Wednesday and will talk to the President later, the officials said.

+Styling Iran's message in this way would allow the administration to argue that its tough approach worked and that it came out ahead after removing Iran's most important leader -- Soleimani.
+But it would also not mask the fact that Trump's choices directly led to the threshold of a disastrous conflict.

-If it is to be war, it would be one of Trump's own making, and a product of a brash, threatening leadership style carved from an "America First" disdain for traditional US diplomacy by an emotional President who acts on instinct rather than strategy.
+If war were to break out, it would be one of Trump's own making, and a product of a brash, threatening leadership style carved from an "America First" disdain for traditional US diplomacy by an emotional President who acts on instinct rather than strategy.

 It would match Trump -- and his hollowed out national security team, purged of moderating forces who might have stopped him short of this point -- against Iran's theocratic rulers.